koyeb/koyeb-cli/docs/reference.md

                                                 To delete a route, use '!PATH', for example --route '!/foo'

+      --scale int                               Set both min-scale and max-scale (default 1) --skip-build                              If there has been at least one past successfully build deployment, use the last one instead of rebuilding.
+WARNING: this can lead to unexpected behavior if the build depends, for example, on environment variables.
-      --scale int                               Set both min-scale and max-scale (default 1) --skip-cache                              Whether to use the cache when building the service --type string                             Service type, either "web" or "worker" (default "web")
+      --skip-cache                              Whether to use the cache when building the service --type string                             Service type, either "web" or "worker" (default "web")
 ```